dvbern/stip-frontend/README.md

 and then start e2e tests in GUI mode with `npm run e2e:gesuch-app:open` which will start Cypress GUI.
 (again, these scripts have to be added to the `package.json` file `scripts` when new app is added to the workspace).

-> When writing E2E tests, always make sure to use `data-test-id="some-id"` attributes instead of
+> When writing E2E tests, always make sure to use `data-testid="some-id"` attributes instead of
 > component selectors, classes or other attributes.
 This way we can make sure that tests are not
 > brittle and will not break when we change the component structure or styling.